The 6 best AI chatbots for business in 2026

 • Business Plan: $639/month (billed annually) for unlimited bots, 3,000 interactions, and the ability to train on past tickets.

 For teams that are already all-in on Zendesk, its built-in AI makes a lot of sense.
-The setup is fairly simple, and the AI gets a big head start by having direct access to all your support data.
+The setup is straightforward, and the AI gets a big head start by having direct access to all your support data.
+Zendesk also offers tiered plans to match different team sizes, ensuring flexibility.

 Pricing: AI tools are part of the Zendesk Suite plans, starting at $55/user/month (paid annually).
-You’ll have to pay extra for the more advanced AI features.
+Advanced AI capabilities can be added to further strengthen your support offering.

-HubSpot’s chatbot builder is a free tool that’s especially useful for sales and marketing.
-It connects directly with the HubSpot Smart CRM to qualify leads, book meetings, and organize contacts.
-Its visual, no-code editor makes it easy for anyone on the team to build out conversation flows.
+HubSpot’s chatbot builder is a highly capable tool that is particularly effective for driving sales and marketing success.
+It connects natively with the HubSpot Smart CRM to qualify leads, book meetings, and organize contacts.
+Its intuitive visual, no-code editor makes it easy for any team member to build out sophisticated conversation flows.

-If your business uses HubSpot for all things marketing and sales, this chatbot is a no-brainer.
-It’s designed specifically to turn chats into new business.
+If your business uses HubSpot to power your marketing and sales, this chatbot is an excellent choice.
+It’s designed specifically to turn website engagement into new business growth.

 Claude, made by Anthropic, is a general-purpose AI that’s known for its ability to understand long documents and its strong reasoning skills.
 It's great for summarizing texts, writing creatively, and answering complicated questions.
 It's not a ready-to-go business platform, but developers can build it into custom tools.